Extrajudicial killings and forced disappearances in the Philippines: Promulgation of Writs of Amparo and Habeas Data

 Because of the inefficacy and insufficiency of the Philippines Writ of Habeas Corpus, on September 25, 2007, Chief Justice Reynato Puno signed and released the Writ of Amparo: "This rule will provide the victims of extralegal killings and enforced disappearances the protection they need and the promise of vindication for their rights.
-This rule empowers our courts to issue reliefs that may be granted through judicial orders of protection, production, inspection and other relief to safeguard one's life and liberty The writ of amparo shall hold public authorities, those who took their oath to defend the constitution and enforce our laws, to a high standard of official conduct and hold them accountable to our people.
+This rule empowers our courts to issue reliefs that may be granted through judicial orders of protection, production, inspection and other relief to safeguard one's life and liberty.
+The writ of amparo shall hold public authorities, those who took their oath to defend the constitution and enforce our laws, to a high standard of official conduct and hold them accountable to our people.
 The sovereign Filipino people should be assured that if their right to life and liberty is threatened or violated, they will find vindication in our courts of justice'."

 Puno explained the interim reliefs under amparo: temporary protection order (TPO), inspection order (IO), production order (PO), and witness protection order (WPO, RA 6981).
-As supplement to Amparo, on August 30, 2007, Puno (at Silliman University in Dumaguete, Negros Oriental) promised to release also the writ of habeas data (“you should have the idea” or “you should have the data”) another new legal remedy to solve the extrajudicial killings and enforced disappearances.
+As supplement to Amparo, on August 30, 2007, Puno, at Silliman University in Dumaguete, Negros Oriental, promised to release the writ of habeas data ("you should have the idea" or “you should have the data”) another new legal remedy to solve the extrajudicial killings and enforced disappearances.
 Puno explained that the writ of amparo denies to authorities defense of simple denial, and habeas data can find out what information is held by the officer, rectify or even the destroy erroneous data gathered.
 Brazil used the writ, followed by Colombia, Paraguay, Peru, Argentina and Ecuador.